Skip to content

 Approach

 BFS with a hash map mapping original nodes to their clones.
 For each node dequeued, iterate its neighbors: clone unseen neighbors, then wire the cloned neighbor into the clone's neighbor list.
+Also provided: clone_graph_comprehension, which separates "discover every reachable node" (still a BFS loop) from "build the clones and wire their edges" (dict/list comprehensions) instead of doing both in one explicit loop.

 When to Use